 Money in Politics

-So, how did it get this way?
+How did it get this way?
 And how can we stop it?

 In 2010, the U.S. Supreme Court opened the door for unlimited political spending by wealthy individuals and corporations.
-This has allowed big polluting corporations to funnel money towards political candidates who will do their bidding—often using “dark money” front groups that don’t disclose where their funding comes from.
+This has allowed big polluting corporations to funnel money towards political candidates who will do their bidding — often using “dark money” front groups that don’t disclose where their funding comes from.

 Since the Citizens United ruling, corporate interests have spent billions backing political campaigns, and they’re spending more every day.
-Fossil fuel companies in particular are spending huge sums of money to make sure politics favors the polluters.
+Fossil fuel companies, in particular, are spending huge sums of money to make sure politics favors the polluters.